neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Description above focuses on safety.
 To make the flow practical and live, here a few more considerations.
-1) It makes sense to ping new set to ensure it we are migrating to live node(s) before step 3.
+1) It makes sense to ping new set to ensure we are migrating to live node(s) before step 3.
 2) If e.g. accidentally wrong new sk set has been specified, before CAS in step `6` is completed it is safe to rollback to the old conf with one more CAS.
 3) On step 4 timeline might be already created on members of the new set for various reasons;
    the simplest is the procedure restart.
-There are more complicated scenarious like mentioned in step 5.
+There are more complicated scenarios like mentioned in step 5.
 Deleting and re-doing `pull_timeline` is generally unsafe without involving generations, so seems simpler to treat existing timeline as success.
 However, this also has a disadvantage: you might imagine an surpassingly unlikely schedule where condition in